Skip to main content

 Scheme (http/https) will be guessed depending on the current TLS configuration of Console.
 See TLS configuration for more details. (default to http).

-3. Get the client id and client secret from application settings
+3. Get the client ID & secret from application settings

 Console Configuration